fivetran/dbt_klaviyo_source/README.md

 ## Models

 This package contains staging models, designed to work simultaneously with our [Klaviyo modeling package](https://github.com/fivetran/dbt_klaviyo).
 The staging models:
 * Remove any rows that are soft-deleted
 * Name columns consistently across all packages:
     * Boolean fields are prefixed with `is_` or `has_`
     * Timestamps are appended with `_at`
     * ID primary keys are prefixed with the name of the table.
-For example, a user table's ID column is renamed user_id.
+For example, a user table's ID column is renamed `user_id`
     * Foreign keys include the table that they refer to.
-For example, a project table's owner ID column is renamed owner_user_id.
+For example, a project table's owner ID column is renamed `owner_user_id`
-* [anything else?]

 ## Installation Instructions
 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration

 By default, this package looks for your Klaviyo data in the `klaviyo` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your Klaviyo data is, add the following configuration to your `dbt_project.yml` file:

 ```yml